-All of us-myself, my children, and the friends who now and then drop to see us-are scared stiff of our neighbor on the floor below.
+All of us—myself, my children, and the friends who now and then drop in to see us—are scared stiff of our neighbor on the floor below.
 Our life as expatriates in Paris is full of hidden anxieties and emotions.
 There is, first of all, a feeling of guilt for having come as strangers from across the border to encroach upon the rights of the native inhabitants.
 Underneath this guilty feeling lurks a silent, seething rage that must be suppressed, and a nagging sense of humiliation waiting for revenge.
 And finally there is that millennia-old pride that makes us, the descendants of Cyrus the Great, look down upon modern civilization with a skeptical sneer, convinced that even defeated and miserable and downtrodden, we remain (God knows why) superior to the rest of the world; and that anyhow, if we have lost the glory and splendor that were once ours, you are to blame, you deluded Western exploiters.

 Though this may be a false accusation, one thing is certainly true: my present miseries are entirely due to the lady downstairs, who constantly haunts our disrupted and chaotic existence like an evil spirit.
 We dare not talk or laugh or walk, and having but recently arrived and not yet learned the ins and outs of life in Europe—having, moreover, left a spacious house with a garden full of flowers and trees, as well as our family and friends, to find ourselves in this different world—we move around in circles wondering how to live here without being in each other's way or disturbing the neighbors.
 The children have gone completely wild.
 One is five and the other is four.
 They are overexcited and confused and express their anxiety by letting out earsplitting shrieks and kicking and banging their fists at everything in sight.
 My son hits my daughter, I hit my son, and the neighbor bangs at our door.
 Sometimes she knocks at her ceiling with a broomstick, sometimes she shouts at us out of her window, and sometimes she yells and screams on the telephone, raising such a hullabaloo that I can hear her voice not only through the receiver, but also from the end of the corridor; in short her frequent angry outbursts seem to reach me from all four cardinal points and, like the trumpet announcing the Last Judgment, they make me shudder inside and blow my plain, unsophisticated logic to the four winds.